Darshhk/Power-BI-Dashboard/README.md

-# Amazon Dashboard
+# Amazon Ecommerce Dashboard
-Download the file to see the details
+Download Ecommerce dashboard file to see the details
+# HR Dashboard
+Download HR analytics file for further details